johnwcowan/subsetg-book/intro-020-glossary.md

 on the heap.
 In order to use a pointer, it is necessary to specify a based variable which gives its type.

+*restricted expression*:  An expression whose value is known at compile time.
+It can be used to specify the bounds of an array that is static, a procedure argument, or a procedure return, as well as the value of a `EFINE CONSTANT` declaration.

 *string*:  Either a character string or a bit string.
 There are a number of functions that operate on either kind of string: for example, `SUBSTR('foobar', 1, 4)` is the character string `foob`, whereas `SUBSTR('101001'B, 1, 4)` is the bit string `'1010'B`.

+*¬*: The logical "not" symbol, the only non-ASCII character used in PL/I.  As a unary operator, it means "not"; as a binary operator, it means "exclusive or".
+It can also be used in the relational operators `¬=`, `¬<`, and `¬<`, which are equivalent to `<>`, `>=`, and `<=`.